belikeParamjot/WriteUps/TryHackMe/Challenges/Learn Linux/README.md

 ![Image3](https://github.com/iParamjotSingh/WriteUps/blob/master/TryHackMe/Challenges/Learn%20Linux/3.png)

 ### Shiba4
 This final challenge seemed tricky to me, but not difficult at all... you see here we do not need to find any file with suid bit...
-Ok no spoilers, Let's get down to business.
+Alright, no spoilers, let's work it out...
-What I did was to find a file with suid bit set because sudo -l didn't work in any of the binary.
+What I did was to find a file with suid bit set because sudo -l didn't work in any of the binaries.
 After looking for a while, I couldn't find anything useful then I started to see if there is any file belonging to the user anywhere else on the system?
 I couldn't find anythin there either until I came to the user shiba2, where I found a log file named test1234

 ![Image4](https://github.com/iParamjotSingh/WriteUps/blob/master/TryHackMe/Challenges/Learn%20Linux/4.png)

-When I cat the file it gave me password for the user nootnoot.
-I logged in as nootnoot ran sudo -l and I get that I can run all everything as root
+Be sure to cat the file as the user shiba2 because only that user is allowed to cat the file, so when I cat the file as shiba2 it gave me password for the user nootnoot.
+I logged in as nootnoot, ran sudo -l and I get that I can run all as root

 ![Image5](https://github.com/iParamjotSingh/WriteUps/blob/master/TryHackMe/Challenges/Learn%20Linux/5.png)